capricious-slingshot/capricious-slingshot.github.io/_posts/2019-07-17-ruby_gems_in_a_nutshell.markdown

 Bundler will not only install the gem that you requested, but it will also install any dependencies needed for it to run.
 This dependency list is packaged within each gem itself and is automagically handled for you by bundler.

-2. At the Application Level via Gemfile
+ - *At the Application Level via Gemfile* -

 Bundler will fetch the latest gem version for your platform from the source set at the top of your gemfile, or in the case of vendor specific gems, from the specified ``:path``.

 This location can be viewed using:

 		gem list sinatra -d                   (author/details of specific gem)

 More on the specifics of gemfiles below.